The FTE Tree Blog

 Biweekly with Overtime (80 Hours)

-You can follow this logic for any period, whether it is days, weeks, months, quarters, or even multiple years.
-Here we calculate the total annual full-time equivalent hours for a full year.
-Most organizations calculate this as 8 hours per day, 5 days per week, 52 weeks per year, or 2,080 hours per year for a typical annual FTE.
+You can extend this logic to any period, including a full year.
+Most organizations calculate annual FTEs based on 8 hours per day, 5 days per week, 52 weeks per year, totaling 2,080 hours.

 Annual Typical (2,080 Hours)

-At FTE Tree, we want to support not just your operations leaders, but also your finance and teams.
-Within our software, our FTEs are entered either directly, or as a specific schedule over a 1, 7, 14, or 28-day period.
-We fully support dynamic annual FTE hour amounts to accurately calculate the total annual cost when positions are entered in by either a specific FTE or schedule.
-See more information about configuring annual hours per FTE in our Help Center.
+At FTE Tree, we support not only your operations leaders but also your finance and HR teams.
+Our software allows you to enter FTEs directly or as a specific schedule over various periods (1, 7, 14, or 28 days).
+We also support dynamic annual FTE hour calculations to ensure accurate annual cost estimates based on specific FTEs or schedules.
+For more information on configuring annual hours per FTE, visit our Help Center.

-Join us at FTE Tree, and let us do the heavy lifting of tracking and building accountability with your FTEs for you.
-We would be thrilled to welcome you to our powerful platform.
+Join us at FTE Tree and let us handle the complexities of tracking and managing FTEs for your organization.
+We’d be thrilled to welcome you to our platform.

 Click here to get started now!